flowcean/flowcean/docs/examples/one_tank.md

 )
 ```

-The output of the environment has the form
+The "measured" output of the environment has the form

    $x$      |  $V$
   ----------|-----------